 Lavatories: 1) Opposite the elevator on the first floor.
 2) Up a few stairs from the first floor hallway where the offices are located.
 3) Down the hallway next to the kitchen, toward Fellowship Hall on the basement level.
 4) Down the narthex stairs and to the left in Fellowship Hall on the basement level.
 (Or, just ask an usher!)

 Between 9:00 and 10 AM, the church begins to stir with activity.
-The choir rehearses, the altar is prepared, the Bible Learning And Sharing Together (BLAST) groups are meeting, people are arriving for worship and taking their seats.
+The choir rehearses, the altar is prepared, people are arriving for worship and taking their seats.
 An usher will greet you and offer you the program for the worship service.
 Inside the program (also called the bulletin) will be inserts with lots of information about what’s going on at the church.
 You may sit anywhere.
-There are rocking chairs available for parents with small children.
+There is a rocking chair available for parents with small children.

 Worship begins with prelude music a few minutes before 10 o’clock, followed by a brief prayer.